-Since 2010 Nordita has offered a program, intended for PhD students, primarily but not exclusively from the Nordic and Baltic countries.
-The visiting PhD fellow program gives selected students the opportunity to spend time at Nordita and take advantage of the research environment and ongoing scientific activities at the Institute.
+Since 2010 Nordita has offered a visiting program intended for PhD students primarily but not exclusively from the Nordic and Baltic countries.
+This program gives selected students the opportunity to spend time at Nordita and take advantage of the research environment and ongoing scientific activities at the Institute.
 This can in particular include collaboration on research projects with Nordita academic staff and participation in Nordita Scientific Programs in areas of interest to the students, but is more generally an opportunity to broaden their general knowledge and to interact with researchers working in diverse areas of modern theoretical physics.
 Visiting PhD fellows may also be interested in taking PhD-level courses offered at Stockholm area universities.
 A Visiting PhD Fellowship is awarded for a period of one to four months.
 Nordita provides accommodation and a contribution towards travel and living expenses in Stockholm.
 Fellows must, at the time of their visit to Nordita, be registered PhD students in theoretical physics or a related subject at a university preferably in the Nordic or Baltic countries, though applications from other countries will be considered.
-Fellowships are awarded twice a year but starting dates for stays at Nordita are flexible.
-Applications for the fellowship program are submitted through the Nordita website.
-Getting to know and work with a group of delightful students is a privilege and can never go wrong.
-The well organized lectures and interesting problems sparked a desire to look deeper into advanced fields of physics.
-To make it all perfect the food was spectacular which left one only wanting more.
+Fellowships are awarded twice a year but starting dates for stays at Nordita are flexible